');

 About Grafton, ND

-Grafton is a small community in North Dakota with a population of 4,128 residents.
-The median household income is $60,184 per year, which is near the national average.
-The median age in Grafton is 40.8 years.
+Grafton is a small town located in North Dakota with a population of 4,128 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $60,184 per year, which is 20% below the national median of $75,149.
+The median age of 40.8 years is close to the US median age of 38.9 years.

 How Grafton Ranks in North Dakota